nabeelvalley/docs/content/blog/2022/25-08/read-image-metadata.md

 | `0F 01`  | `02 00`      | `09 00 00 00`    | `9E 00 00 00` |
 | `0x010f` | ASCII String | 9                | FUJIFILM\0    |

+### Reading Additional Entries

+Once a single entry can be read - reading additional entries follows the same pattern.
+Since the bytes per entry is fixed - always 12 - and the number of entries is known from the IFD count, each entry can be iterated over by going 12 bytes at a time and reading their data individually.
+A more detailed implementation of this as well as the rest of the code can be found on the [exiflib GitHub repo](https://github.com/nabeelvalley/exiflib)

 # Conclusion

+This post provides a basic outline on reading EXIF data from an image, as well as covers the byte structure for reading EXIF entries from an image file.
+There's a lot more to reading EXIF data from images, but at a high level the parsing covered here should form a basic grounding in how reading this data works

+For further reference and inspiration take a look a the reference list at the end of this post as well as the [exiflib GitHub repo](https://github.com/nabeelvalley/exiflib) mentioned previously

 # References